 With so much choice out there, it can be difficult deciding which smartphone you want next.
 And with every mobile manufacturer bringing out a new smartphone every year, keeping up to date can be difficult.
 This guide will show you the best smartphones available on the market that allow you to browse the web effortlessly and help you to decide which one will be right for you.

-bring out a new, updated version of their hugely popular iPhone range.
-The latest model is the iPhone XS Max, a step up from the iPhone X that was released in the autumn of 2017.
+Every year Apple bring out a new, updated version of their hugely popular iPhone range.
+The latest model is the iPhone 12 Pro, a step up from the iPhone 11 that was released in the autumn of 2019.

 With the price set at around £1,000, the latest iPhone does not come cheap, but you won’t be disappointed with the performance.
-It has 4GB of RAM which is enough to run all your web browsing and apps, and its A12 Bionic processor makes the experience smoother and faster than any iPhone that came before it.
+It has 6GB of RAM which is enough to run all your web browsing and apps, and its A14 Bionic processor makes the experience smoother and faster than any iPhone that came before it.
 It can also come with up to 512GB of storage, which allows for a lot of room to store your ultra-high quality 12-megapixel photos.
-It comes with a sleek, glamorous design and a 6.5-inch OLED display which is perfect for streaming and watching Ultra HD videos.
-It also has Apple’s longest ever battery life for a smartphone, something which customers have complained about with iPhones before.
+It comes with a sleek, glamorous design and a 6.1-inch OLED display which is perfect for streaming and watching Ultra HD videos.
+It also has an improved battery life compared to its predecessor, lasting over 9 hours on a 5G network.

 If you’re getting a new smartphone and switching between iOS and Android, it’s easy to transfer all your contacts, photos and music.
 However, with paid-for apps it’s not so simple.
 If you use a lot of apps, we recommend getting an iPhone as almost all the best apps will be available on the App Store.

-’s latest Android smartphone is also a firm favourite with customers, many of whom prefer the Android operating system over Apple’s iOS.
-It’s been 10 years since Samsung launched their ‘S’ smartphone series and its popularity shows no signs of slowing down.
+Samsung’s latest Android smartphone is also a firm favourite with customers, many of whom prefer the Android operating system over Apple’s iOS.
+It’s been over 10 years since Samsung launched their ‘S’ smartphone series and its popularity shows no signs of slowing down.

-Samsung’s latest smartphone will cost you around £900, so it’s definitely not cheap, but still won’t set you back as much as the iPhone XS Max.
+Samsung’s latest smartphone will cost you around £1,000, so it’s definitely not cheap, but will allow you to browse the internet to your heart’s content.

-model is the third instalment of their Pixel smartphone range, which are good enough performance-wise to rival both Apple and Samsung.
+The latest Google model is the fourth instalment of their Pixel smartphone range, which are good enough performance-wise to rival both Apple and Samsung.
 Like its predecessors, it comes with an Android operating system.

-It’s a good-looking phone, one of the smallest and lightest up-to-date smartphones on the market and comes with a few features that set it apart from other Android smartphones.
-It comes with 4GB of RAM and a Snapdragon 845 processor, making web and app browsing fast and seamless.
-It also comes with either 64GB or 128GB of storage, starting at £739.
-Its standout attribute is it has some of the best camera features of any smartphone available today, with a 12.2-megapixel rear camera that automatically chooses your best photos, all on a 5.5-inch OLED screen.
+It’s a good-looking phone, smaller and lighter than the average smartphones on the market today and comes with a few features that set it apart from other Android smartphones.
+It comes with 6GB of RAM and a Qualcomm Snapdragon 756G processor, making web and app browsing fast and seamless.
+It also comes with 128GB of storage, and starting at just under £500, is significantly cheaper than its iPhone or Galaxy alternatives.
+Its standout attribute is it has some of the best camera features of any smartphone available today, with a 16-megapixel rear camera that automatically chooses your best photos, all on a 6.2-inch FHD+ OLED screen.

 The latest model of smartphone from the Chinese tech giant is one of the best all-round phones on the market right now.

-It has a Snapdragon 845 processor, with 6GB of Ram and 128GB of storage upgradable to 8GB and 256GB respectively, meaning its web browsing experience is just as fast and smooth as some of the other top-of-the-range smartphones.
-And when you can snap one up for less than £500, it’s one of the more attractive options available to people looking to buy a new smartphone.
-It has a 6.41-inch HD OLED screen and a 20-megapixel camera, all within a sleek design.
+It has a Snapdragon 865 processor, with 8GB of Ram and 128GB of storage upgradable to 12GB and 256GB respectively, meaning its web browsing experience is just as fast and smooth as some of the other top-of-the-range smartphones.
+And when you can snap one up for around £500, it’s one of the more attractive options available to people looking to buy a new smartphone.
+It has a 6.55-inch OLED screen and a 48-megapixel camera, all within a sleek design.
 OnePlus may not be the most well-known mobile phone brand yet, but it was only launched in 2013 and its smartphones are now beginning to rival the best ones on offer from its better-known rivals.